Primary Endpoint

 Lab AbnormalitiesLab Abnormalities Mobile

-In the MARIPOSA-2 study, most IRRs occured during the first infusion (Week 1, Day 1) and rarely during subsequent infusions5
+In the MARIPOSA-2 study, most IRRs occurred during the first infusion (Week 1, Day 1) and rarely during subsequent infusions4

 IRRIRR Mobile

-• Signs and symptoms of IRR include dyspnea, flushing, fever, chills, nausea, chest discomfort, hypotension, and vomiting
+• Signs and symptoms of IRR include dyspnea, flushing, fever, chills, nausea, chest discomfort, hypotension, and vomiting1

 AR, adverse reaction; ILD, interstitial lung disease; IRR, infusion-related reaction.